ganadara135/iotctldb/README.md

 4. 2017.9.3::19:00
 Be care to use For( ) sentence in javascript.
 Don't forget "const" in For() like this "For( const x in items)".

+5. 2017.9.10:21:00

+  convert JSON file into RDBMS as Cubrid made by Naver. be cautious of dataType between DB and Nodejs.